lemmouchimds/MiniProjet/README.md

 # MiniProjet

-MiniProjet is a C++ console application that generates and analyzes a parcel map.
+MiniProjet university project (2nd year) for algorithms, it is a C++ console application that generates and analyzes a parcel map.
 Each parcel belongs to one of four land-use types, and the program lets the user display the map, extract connected objects, extract full themes, and calculate statistics.

 The application is written in C++ and built with Visual Studio.